RCA Records: 1990s

-In August 1990 Buziak was replaced by Joe Galante, who had been the president of RCA Records Nashville division.
+In August 1990, Buziak was replaced by Joe Galante, who had been the president of RCA Records Nashville division.
 The roster was cut once again and the A&R department was restructured.
 Along with the launch of BNA Records and the expansion of the urban music division, these initiatives would prove to be positive, but RCA was unsuccessful under Galante, ranking 10th in market share in 1995.
-Galante returned to head the Nashville division and was replaced in March 1995 by the president of RCA Records Canada, Bob Jamieson.
-Jamieson overhauled RCA, eliminating a layer of middle management and retooling the label's marketing department.
-The A&R department was again restructured and the artist roster cut.
+Galante returned to head the RCA Nashville division and in March, 1995 was replaced by Bob Jamieson, the president of RCA's Canadian division.
+Jamieson overhauled RCA, streamlining middle management and retooling the label's marketing department.
+The A&R department was again restructured and the roster of artists further reduced.

 By the close of the decade, RCA Records had undergone what Billboard described as a "remarkable turnaround" with the success of artists including Britney Spears, the Dave Matthews Band, Natalie Imbruglia, the Verve Pipe, Robyn, SWV, Christina Aguilera, NSYNC, and Foo Fighters.
 A distribution deal with Loud Records yielded hit records from urban artists including Big Punisher, Wu-Tang Clan and Mobb Deep.

 2000s

 In 2002, BMG fully acquired J Records, which it had founded in 2000 as a joint venture with Clive Davis.
 Davis was then named chairman of RCA Records and J Records under the auspices of a new entity, the RCA Music Group, which included RCA Records, J, and Arista Records.
 In 2004, Sony and BMG merged their music divisions to create Sony BMG, and in 2007, the RCA Music Group was rebranded as the BMG Label Group.
 In 2006, Sony BMG merged its former Broadway music and classical labels, including Red Seal and Gold Seal, to Sony Masterworks.
-Legacy Recordings, Sony Music Entertainment's catalog division, reissues classic albums for RCA.
+Legacy Recordings, Sony Music Entertainment's catalog division, reissued classic albums from RCA.

 In April 2008, former Zomba Label Group president and CEO Barry Weiss was appointed chairman of the BMG Label Group, and Davis was named chief creative officer of Sony BMG worldwide.
 In October, Sony acquired BMG's 50% ownership and the BMG Label Group was merged with the Jive Label Group to establish the RCA/Jive Label Group.
 It included RCA, Jive, J, Arista, Polo Grounds, LaFace Records, Volcano Entertainment, Hitz Committee, Battery Records, and the Verity Gospel Music Group.

 The decade marked a period during which RCA Records had notable success in the pop genre, with Christina Aguilera, Kesha, Pink, Kelly Clarkson and Pitbull scoring multiple #1 hits on the Billboard Hot 100 charts.